Michael Fenn has been a Senior Advisor at StrategyCorp since 2011, following an extensive career in the public service.

 For several years, Michael has served as facilitator of confidential discussions on policing issues, jointly appointed by the Grand Chief of the Mushkegowuk Cree First Nations and the Ontario Solicitor General.

 Michael’s recent major research publications, for ‘think tanks’, academic institutions, and industry organizations, have addressed: evaluating the use of public-private partnerships in Ontario infrastructure; taking a risk-based approach to infrastructure investment; reducing regulatory burdens facing small business; ‘megatrends’ and the future of Canada’s infrastructure; creative approaches to infrastructure finance; municipal asset management; the future of rural infrastructure in Ontario; the role of the city manager in Ontario; municipal government “at an inflection point”; and, water, wastewater and stormwater policy in Ontario.

-Michael is the recipient of the Lieutenant Governor’s Medal of Distinction in Public Administration for Ontario and the highest awards for career achievement from Ontario’s two leading municipal management organizations.
-In 2010, he was one of two Ontarians, added to the Association of Municipalities of Ontario’s Honour Roll.
-Michael’s municipal management career was recently profiled in a chapter in the book: Leaders in the Shadows: The Leadership Qualities of Municipal Chief Administrative Officers, by Professor David Siegel.
+Michael’s career achievements have been acknowledged by a number of professional awards, including the Lieutenant Governor’s Medal of Distinction in Public Administration for Ontario, and the highest award for career achievement from Ontario’s two largest municipal administrators’ associations, the AMCTO’s Prestige Award and the OMAA’s Robert Baldwin Award.
+In 2010, he was one of two Ontarians added to the Association of Municipalities of Ontario’s Honour Roll.
+Michael’s municipal management career was profiled with a chapter in the 2015 book: Leaders in the Shadows: The Leadership Qualities of Municipal Chief Administrative Officers, by Professor David Siegel of Brock University.

 - Five Touchstones for Canadian Governments Making Infrastructure Decisions